Your Questions Answered

 16. WHAT WOULD BE THE BIGGEST CHANGES THAT THE SCHOOL WOULD NOTICE IF WE BECAME A DOWMAT ACADEMY?

 • Change of financial operating system – to SAGE

 • Change in level of responsibility for the academy business manager – this is vast as you will now be accounting for public money.
 The Business Manager will most likely need relevant training and possibly additional hours.

 • The financial year will run from the 1st Sept – 31st August

 • Budget will arrive monthly and so spend needs to be managed carefully throughout the year.
 You can’t buy all your resources and furniture for the year in June.

-• The school will receive high quality school improvement direction, challenge and support every half term from the Academy Learning Partners
+• The new academy will receive high quality academy improvement direction, challenge and support every half term from the Academy Learning Partners

-• The school will adopt a raft of Trust wide policies – this should free up some time for the Headteacher
+• The academy will adopt a raft of Trust wide policies – this should free up some time for the Headteacher

-• The headteacher will be well supported to lead and manage a school in the current, often turbulent educational landscape.
-When unpleasant issues arise, staff competency proceedings, parent complaints, grievance procedures, ofsted, etc the CEO can be called upon to support / take over, when required.
+• The headteacher will be well supported to lead and manage an academy in the current, often turbulent educational landscape.
+When unpleasant issues arise, staff competency proceedings, parent complaints, grievance procedures, ofsted, etc the CEO can be called upon to support / take over, as required.

 • Immediate review of buildings and Health and Safety undertaken.
 If key aspects of the building are in disrepair, the Trust will put in a CIF bid for the next round of funding and organise the works, should the bid be successful.